 Where to Watch the 2026 FIFA World Cup in Santa Barbara

 From historical theaters turned fan zones to laid-back neighborhood pubs where every goal feels personal, Santa Barbara delivers a walkable, coastal way to experience the FIFA World Cup 2026™.
 No traffic, no stress — just world-class soccer viewing by the sea.
+Plus, visitors and locals can take advantage of special hotel offers, dining experiences and seasonal packages happening throughout the destination during the tournament.

 The excitement is building as University of California, Santa Barbara and Westmont College prepare to serve as official Team Base Camp training sites.
 Their fields will become a home away from home for two world-class national teams — and you just might spot the game’s top players over a morning espresso or an evening stroll.